 Faculty, New York University’s (NYU’s) Center for Publishing (1999-2004)

 Director of the book section of NYU’s Summer Publishing Institute (2000, 2003, 2004)

-Adjunct instructor in the Writing, Literature, and Publishing Department at Emerson College, Boston
+Affiliated Faculty in the Writing, Literature, and Publishing Department at Emerson College, Boston (2014 to present)

 Editor of 25 Women Who Survived Cancer: Notable Women Share Inspiring Stories of Hope